About HOMER SYKES

 Personal Views 1850–1970.
 A British Council Touring exhibition, 1972. [with Sir Cecil Beaton, Ian Berry, Bill Brandt, George Davidson, Roger Fenton, Bert Hardy, Thurston Hopkins, David Hurn, Paul Martin, Tony Ray-Jones, George Roger, Sir Benjamin Stone, John Thomson, Patrick Ward.]

-Traditional Country Customs.
+Festivals Customs and Pagents.
 The ICA, London.
-1971. [with Sir Benjamin Stone and Tony Ray-Jones]
+1971. [with Sir Benjamin Stone]

 For further information, commissions or copies of his books - please contact Homer directly.